utrains/kubernetes-practice2/12-RBAC/readme.md

 ```

-**Note: The goal here is just for you to have an overview of why ad how RBAC can be set in clusters to enhance security.**
+**Note: The goal here is just for you to have an overview of why and how RBAC can be set in clusters to enhance security.**